-Extremely professional and very responsive" (Richard Biddiscombe, The Development Company Ltd).
+Extremely professional and very responsive.

 Sarah is a Senior Associate in the Cardiff Litigation and Dispute Resolution team.
 She has extensive experience of advising public sector and private clients on a wide range of commercial and public law disputes, in particular judicial reviews and disputes concerning intellectual property rights.